 As part of the Land Use Plan, definitions of existing land uses are provided and indicate the current status of properties within the planning area.
 The plan also applies the same definitions to express future land uses for every parcel within the planning area to clearly state future expectations for development.
-The utilization of like definitions for both existing and future conditions permits comparison between today’s conditions and expected conditions at build-out.
+The use of like definitions for both existing and future conditions permits comparison between today’s conditions and expected conditions at build-out.

 Rural Residential/Agricultural (0 – 0.5 du/ac)

 Land that is sparsely occupied and used primarily for farmland, agricultural uses and single-family homes on large lots.
-Residential lots generally range from two acres or greater and may utilize on-site services where public utilities are not available.
+Residential lots generally range from two acres or greater and may use on-site services where public utilities are not available.

-Residential Low Density (0.5 – 1.0 du/ac)
+Suburban /Rural Residential (0.5 – 1.0 du/ac)

 Residential development used to accommodate environmentally sensitive areas or sites affected by physical features.
-Homes may consist of single-family homes on larger lots ranging from 1 to 2 acres or larger or in developments that preserve open space and natural features by concentrating development in open areas.
+Homes may consist of single-family structures on larger lots ranging from 1 to 2 acres or larger or in developments that preserve open space and natural features by concentrating development in open areas.
 Sites may include public utilities or on-site services where public utilities are unavailable.

-Residential Medium Density (1 – 2 du/ac)
+Suburban Residential – Low Density (1 – 2 du/ac)

 Modern suburban residential pattern that characterizes most development in Dublin.
 Residences are primarily composed of single-family dwellings on lot sizes that commonly average 0.25-acre.
 Public services are necessary, and larger projects may include a mix of densities that together do not exceed the average density.

-Residential High Density (2 – 5 du/ac)
+Suburban Residential – Medium Density (2 – 5 du/ac)

-Higher density residential development generally designed in a suburban pattern.
+Moderate density residential development generally designed in a suburban pattern.
 Housing types are typified by single-product, multi-family units, as well as detached cluster housing or patio homes.
 Future application is to be limited within the planning area.

 Mixed Residential (1.5 – 10+ du/ac)

-- Medium Density Mixed Residential includes areas where greater walkability and pedestrian orientation at a village scale are desired, at a maximum density of 5.0 du/ac.
+Mixed Residential – Medium Density includes areas where greater walkability and pedestrian orientation at a village scale are desired, at a typical density of 5.0 du/ac.
 Areas are intended for integration around Mixed Use developments.
 Buildings are often placed closer to the street to form a street edge with residential appearance.

 Mixed Residential – High Density areas are applicable in more urbanized areas at a density of 10+ du/ac.
-High density mixed residential development is intended for integration with Town Center developments, where appropriate, to create very walkable and active pedestrian zones.
+High density mixed residential development is intended for integration with Town Center developments, where appropriate, to create very walkable and active pedestrian zones

-General Office (9,500 – 16,500 s.f./ac)
+General Office/Institutional (9,500 – 16,500 s.f./ac)